Ja'alin tribe: Lifestyle

 Some Ja'alin still farm and raise livestock along the banks of the Nile River, but in the 21st century, they more commonly make up a large part of the Sudanese urban population, forming a large part of the merchant class.
 Although many have moved to cities, such as the Sudanese capital of Khartoum, they still maintain their tribal identity and solidarity.
 Famous for maintaining ties with their origins, they keep in contact with their original home and return for frequent visits, especially for marriages, funerals and Muslim festivals.

 While a dowry is still common among the Ja'alin and other peoples in the region, but the giving of land and livestock as part of the dowry disappeared in the early 20th century, with the last recorded such dowry dating from 1917 and the last oral evidence from 1930.

 Language

 The Ja'alin entirely speak Sudanese Arabic.
 In 1888, Wilson claimed that the Arabic spoken in Sudan was "a pure but archaic Arabic".
 The pronunciation of certain letters was like Hijazi, and not Egyptian, such as g being the pronunciation for the Arabic letter Qāf and J being the pronunciation for Jeem.
 According to a source, the tribe allegedly once spoke a now extinct dialect of Nubian as late as the nineteenth century.

+Makk Nimr and makk Musa'd were able to speak Beja.